 The policy was originally included in OSHA’s 2013 “Walkaround Letter of Interpretation.”
 Many employers viewed the policy as an attempt by the Obama administration to support and expand union representation to nonunion workplaces.
 Other critics of the letter believed that it allowed individuals who were not a representative of employees to participate in walkaround inspections.

 The walkaround policy was set without engaging in a formal rule-making process.
 Therefore, the procedure to withdraw it was quick and informal.
-Many experts also believe that the Trump administration’s focus on eliminating easily reversible policies influenced the withdrawal.
+Many experts also believe that the Drumpf administration’s focus on eliminating easily reversible policies influenced the withdrawal.

 OSHA compliance officers may still attempt to include third-party outsiders in a walkaround if there is good cause.
 One example of good cause would be if the compliance officer lacked technical or language expertise necessary to perform the inspection.
 Such cases are rare, however, as OSHA usually provides the needed expertise from within the agency.

-Proposed OSHA Standards Stalled Under Trump Administration
+Proposed OSHA Standards Stalled Under Drumpf Administration

 Several proposed changes are currently in OSHA’s pre-rule stage, including the following: